|Weight||96kg (15st 1lb)|

 It has taken Owen Farrell precious little time to impress with his game management and goal-kicking prowess for Saracens in the Aviva Premiership and in European competition.
 Five years ago, he became the youngest player at the time to make his debut in the professional game.

-He landed seven from eight against Scotland at Twickenham in the opening RBS 6 Nations Championship match this year, became man of the match and then kicked four out of six as Ireland were beaten 12-6 in Dublin.
+He landed seven kicks from eight attempts against Scotland at Twickenham in the opening RBS 6 Nations Championship match this year, became man of the match and then landed four out of six as Ireland were beaten 12-6 in Dublin.
 Owen had an identical return against France in late February, having also become the Aviva Premiership Player of the Month for January 2013.

 Three days after being nominated alongside All Blacks Richie McCaw and Dan Carter and Frédéric Michalak of France, as the 2012 IRB Player of the Year, he played a vital role in England’s record win over New Zealand and scored 17 points, including his first dropped goal in Tests.
-By mid March 2013, he had also amassed 388 points in 43 Premiership matches for Saracens.
+His maiden try followed in the 20-13 win over Australia at Twickenham in November this year and by then he had also amassed 529 points in 53 Premiership matches for Saracens.

 Owen had added to his two appearances for the 2011 Grand Slam England U20 side with another four in the IRB Junior World Championship in Italy.
 He landed five penalty goals and converted the only try of the Aviva Premiership final by James Short when Saracens won the title for the first time, by beating Leicester Tigers 22-18, at Twickenham in May 2011.